a21liltr/mobileapp-programming-screens/README.md

 output.setText(input);
 ```

-User can now input text in EditText component in main activity and click a button, which then starts activity two and displays the same text that the used had input earlier.
+User can now input text in EditText component in main activity and click a button, which then starts activity two and displays the same text that the user had input earlier.
 See picture below:

 ![](input.png)